skrattaren/apf.rst/apf.rst

 + [p.
 25] "They're cutting the continent in half"

-  The "`Discworld Mapp`_" shows that the location of Borogravia indeed falls neatly across Clacks lines between Ankh-Morpork and Genua.
+  "`The Discworld Mapp`_" shows that the location of Borogravia indeed falls neatly across Clacks lines between Ankh-Morpork and Genua.

 + [p.
 28] "you can call me Maladict"